Dynam-Victor Fumet: Works

-isolated, independent spirits whose sincerity and contempt for fashion ensure their timeless originality.
-They purposely go beyond classical forms.
-Fumet indeed, most of the time, invents his own forms.
-Coming from the incomparable French school to which he owes his ease in the uses of forms and continuous modulation, he possesses a unique sense of harmony, rhythm, and strong and subtle melodies which distinguish him from the major musical trends from before and after the war.
+Fumet mostly invents his own forms, purposely going beyond the classical ones.
+Coming from the French school, to which he owes his ease in the use of forms and continuous modulation, he possesses a sense of harmony, rhythm, and strong and subtle melodies which distinguish him from the major musical trends from before and after the war.

 "The purpose of art", he explained in a letter to a friend, "is to humanize universal life, that is to say to make it proportional to man's deposed royalty".
 He added that "art became a need of love ever since man was no longer as grand as the universe he looks at.
 He calls the universe to himself, and it is thus that works come into being.
 One therefore needs eternity to understand it, needs to feel his exile in order to give painful birth to living truth."

 At the end of his life, surprised by the institutions' indifference towards his music, this spiritual and refined composer explained, not without humor, that Heaven held against him the excesses that had allowed him to create his works. ..